andrasq/node-microrest/MANUAL.md

 listener in an http server.

 Options:
-- `encoding` - how to convert the request body, or `null` to return raw bytes.
-  Default 'utf8'; use `null` to not decode but return uninterpreted bytes.
 - `router` - the router to use.
 Default is to use `processRequest`.
 - `processRequest(req, res, next)` - user function to process requests.
   No default.
 It is an error for neither a router nor processRequest be given.
 - `onError(err, req, res, next)` - user-defined middleware step to handle errors

 A `new Rest` object has properties that may be set:
-- `encoding` - options.encoding
 - `router` - options.router
 - `processRequest` - options.processRequest
 - `onError` - options.onError